Chessington World of Adventures: Development history

 In 1988, Smugglers' Galleon was opened in a small new area named Smugglers' Cove.

-The 1990 season saw the park expand with the new Transylvania area, featuring The Vampire (opening and still operating as the only suspended rollercoaster outside of America) and Prof. Burp's Bubble Works.
+The 1990 season saw the park expand with the new Transylvania area, featuring The Vampire, the first suspended swinging rollercoaster in Europe, and Prof. Burp's Bubble Works.

 In 1994, the Forbidden Kingdom area was opened, including the new Terror Tomb dark ride replacing The 5th Dimension.
 The area was expanded the following season with Rameses Revenge, the park's first inverting ride.
 Also new for 1995 was an expansion of the Toy Town area, Seastorm in Pirates' Cove and the Carousel.
 By 1997, the park had a maximum capacity of 15,000 guests.

 In 1998, the Rattlesnake wild mouse coaster opened in Calamity Canyon.
 In 1999, Chessington opened the thrill ride Samurai in the Mystic East.

-In 2000, Beanoland opened on the former site of Circus World, with the new rides Billy's Whizzer and Rodger the Dodger's Dodgems.
+In 2000, Beanoland opened on the former site of Circus World, with the new rides Billy's Whizzer and Roger the Dodger's Dodgems.

 From this point, Chessington's development changed direction to focus exclusively on younger families, following nearby Thorpe Park being acquired by the Tussauds Group in 1998 and its future development planned as a park for older families and teenagers.
 Both parks are located 20 miles from each other.

 In 2004, the Land of the Dragons area opened, with the new family coaster Dragon's Fury.
 Also that year, Samurai was relocated to Thorpe Park and swapped for the Eclipse Ferris wheel, renamed Peeking Heights.

 In 2007, The Tussauds Group was merged with Merlin Entertainments Ltd, which owned other brands such as Sea Life Centres.
 2008 saw the opening of the Chessington Sea Life Centre.

 The Wild Asia area was opened in 2010, featuring the new Kobra ride, as a revamp to the Beanoland area.
 Also in 2010, the Wanyama reserve was opened, giving the Safari hotel guests a view of animals.
 In 2011 the Ocean Tunnel and surrounding rooms in the Sea Life Centre were re-themed to Azteca.
 In 2012 a small new land named Africa replaced the ToyTown area.

 In 2013, Chessington introduced Zufari: Ride Into Africa, with visitors touring a new zoo area in a safari truck.

 Park developments for 2014 included the revamp of the Runaway Train as Scorpion Express and Amazu Treetop Adventure, a children's raised play area within the zoo.
 The park's annual Halloween event was rebranded Howl'O'Ween.
 Over the festive period Chessington launched the new Winter's Tail event, featuring a new seasonal show A Christmas Gift, as well as market stalls and a 60 ft Christmas tree.
 Attendance rose to 2.05 million guests in 2014, the second highest figure in the park's history, which previously peaked in 1995.